 Note: There are also plenty of great themes which can achieve the same functionality though in this post we will be focusing exclusively on plugins for Coming Soon and Maintenance pages.

-With this functionality coming from a plugin, you can typically use them in most WordPress themes (though some will work better than others) and also get the added benefit of the features generating from a plugin.
+With this functionality coming from a plugin, you can typically use them in most WordPress themes (though some will work better than others) and also get the added benefit of the features generated from a plugin.
 Some of these features include but is not limited to:

 Thankfully, how to create a coming soon page in WordPress is a simple process.
 The first step is choosing a coming soon, maintenance mode, or under construction plugin from those listed below.
 The second step is finding a web hosting provider that supports your website requirements.
 The third and final step is installing WordPress and the plugin.